FlyJingFish/AndroidAOP/README_EN.md

 > 1、Reflection execution of the facet method will speed up packaging<br>
 > 2、Please note that when `androidAop.reflectInvokeMethod.variantOnlyDebug` is set to true, the release package will ignore the setting of `androidAop.reflectInvokeMethod = true` and automatically not reflect, and there will be no such effect when it is set to false (if not set, the default is false) <br>
 > 3、In versions 1.8.7 and above, the speed of secondary compilation has been optimized to be basically the same as the speed of enabling reflection.
+> **4. `androidAop.reflectInvokeMethod.variantOnlyDebug` is only valid for Android libraries, not for Java or Kotlin libraries**

 - 5. Add the following settings to `gradle.properties` in the **root directory** (optional)